GNOME/gimp/.gitlab/merge_request_templates/default.md

   "*Allow commits from members who can merge to the target branch.*"

 - No AI-generated contents allowed (neither code nor text, images…).
   Only human created works please!

-- You can request the devs to allow installable packages to be generated from this MR by writing ~Package: in the comments -->
+- If needed, you can create installable packages to be generated from each push to this MR by writing ~Package: in this MR description -->